JB-26/website-portfolio/src/blog/2021-07-26-postgress-toolbox-one.md

 This post will look at connecting to a DB, running a query and then taking the results of the query and exporting them to a CSV file.

-So let's jump in with connecting to a
+So let's jump in with connecting to a database.

 # Connecting to a Postgres database